 More than 1,500 demonstrators staged a rowdy protest today (Sunday) outside the Polish Embassy in London.

-More than 1,500 demonstrators staged a rowdy protest today (Sunday) outside the Polish Embassy in London.
+Background: More than 1,500 demonstrators staged a rowdy protest today (Sunday) outside the Polish Embassy in London.
 The demonstration was against last week's disorders in Polish Baltic cities.
 The disorders followed a sharp increase in food prices in Poland.